CharlieMallon/RetroGamingHackathonTeam5/README.md

   <summary>
   <b>click to view</b>
   </summary>

-  The Footer is fixed in the bottom of the page and it has links to the Github accounts of all the teammates of the Insert Coin group.
+  The `footer` is fixed to the bottom of the page in each of these scenes, and it contains links to the GitHub accounts of all six [Insert Coin team members](https://github.com/CharlieMallon/RetroGamingHackathonTeam5/graphs/contributors).
 </details>

 ### Potential Future Features: